creode-dev/productisation-quoting-tool/DEPLOYMENT.md

 - Environment variables are set in Vercel dashboard or via CLI
 - Each environment (production, preview, development) can have different values
 - The Google Sheet must be publicly accessible for the tool to work
+- **Important**: For Google OAuth, you don't need to enable any specific API.
+Google Identity Services works by default with OAuth 2.0 credentials.